schuchert/wikispaces/pages/PowerShell5.YakShaving.md

 ---
 [<--Back]({{ site.pagesurl }}/PowerShell5)
 # Overview
-All of these tutorials are written using Windows 10 Professional, PowerShell 5.1, [[https://github.com/pester/Pester|Pester]], and [[https://code.visualstudio.com/download|Visual Studio Code]].
+All of these tutorials are written using Windows 10 Professional, PowerShell 5.1, [Visual Studio Code](https://github.com/pester/Pester|Pester]], and [[https://code.visualstudio.com/download).
 Here are the specifics.
 * Windows 10 Professional, Version 1703
 * PowerShell 5.1.15063.608
 * Pester 4.0.8